Julianaguilar98/Julian-Aguilar-Clean-Code-Examples/2. Functions/README.md

         return square.length > 0;
     }

-    scaleSquareSize(multiplier: number, square: Square): Square { // The less arguments in a function, the better.
-Any more than three needs special justification. return new Square(square.length * multiplier);
+    scaleSquareSize(multiplier: number, square: Square): Square {
+        return new Square(square.length * multiplier);
     }
 }
 ```
+## Function Arguments
+The less arguments in a function, the better.
+Any more than three needs special justification.

-Don't repeat yourself!
+## Don't repeat yourself!
 Here we are extending the Square class to avoid unecessary duplication:
 ```
 class ColoredSquare extends Square {